 The Vicious Circle of Regime Change

 The history of the United States is so short that most Americans are ignorant of regime cycles and blindly optimistic about the status quo.
 In fact, any regime or political system has a life span, which can be as short as a few years or as long as a few hundred years.
 It will eventually be replaced by another regime or system.
+(See America Is in Big Trouble.)

 From their long history the Chinese have learned many things that countries with a short history do not know.
-For example, a country with a short history often pursues a policy of plundering, exploiting and bullying the weak, but the Chinese understand that the ultimate winner must be the one with justice, moral integrity, and support from the people.
-(See Understanding China: Geography, Confucianism, and Chinese-Style Modernization.)
+For example, a country with a short history often pursues a policy of plundering, exploiting and bullying the weak, but the Chinese understand that the ultimate winner must be the one with justice, fairness, moral integrity, and support from the people (see Understanding China: Geography, Confucianism, and Chinese-Style Modernization).
 Based on this knowledge the Chinese instituted their current government, the People’s Republic of China.
-It is a government of the people, by the people and for the people, aimed at the well-being and prosperity of all its citizens rather than a small number of landlords, industrial tycoons and bankers.
-History has also taught the Chinese that only when the people have the means of production, they will be the most productive and happy; therefore, the government provides people with land, opportunities, projects, financial and technical supports, etc., to help them be successful in all kinds of business ventures, but prohibits them to use competitive advantages to form monopoly and cut off other people’s opportunities.
+It is a government that is truly of the people, by the people and for the people, aimed at the well-being and prosperity of all its citizens rather than a small number of landlords, industrial tycoons and bankers.
+History has also taught the Chinese that one major cause of regime cycles is land annexation.
+To forestall the gradual concentration of resources in the hands of a few, land in China has been nationalized and distributed to the people for use, but buy and sale of land is prohibited.
+The Chinese have also learned that the dominance of capital over politics is one of the main causes of regime change.
+The state must put capital under state supervision on behalf of the people and not allow capital to influence political decisions in favor of special interests.
+History has also taught the Chinese that equality and common prosperity are the foundations of social stability; therefore, the government provides people with policies, opportunities, projects, and financial and technical supports to help them be successful in all kinds of business ventures, but prohibits them to use competitive advantages to form monopoly and cut off other people’s opportunities.
+This approach harnesses individual initiative while maintaining state oversight of capital to safeguard the interests of all people.
 That way, China has eliminated poverty, become the world's largest manufacturing powerhouse, and created the world’s largest middle class population.
-(See America Is in Big Trouble.)

 September 20, 2021